 Hence, plants potted in plastic pots are more prone to root rot.

-Another issue with using plastic pots is infiltrating dangerous chemicals from the plastic into the soil and eventually into the plant roots and body.
+Another issue with using plastic pots is infiltrating dangerous chemicals from the plastic that come into the soil and eventually into the plant roots and body.

 Tips to Take Care of Aloe Plant After Repotting

-You could be puzzled as to why your aloe vera is dying right in front of your eyes after a good repot.
+You could be puzzled as to why your Aloe vera is dying right in front of your eyes after a good report.

-Like most plants, aloe veras go through a shock phase after being repotted.
-Your aloes may seem limp and dehydrated, but don’t water them for approximately a week after they’ve been repotted.
+Like most plants, Aloe veras undergo a shock phase after repotting.
+Your Aloes may seem limp and dehydrated but don’t water them for approximately a week after they’ve been repotted.

 Not watering them for about a week ensures that any wounded roots during the repotting have regenerated.

-- If your aloe vera was previously exposed to improper sunlight, reduce the intensity a little to more modest levels.
+- If your Aloe vera was previously exposed to improper sunlight, reduce the intensity slightly to more modest levels.
 This will promote plant development without putting the plant under unnecessary stress.

-- Take into account clustering your newly repotted aloe, using a humidity pan, or trying one of the other beautiful strategies to encourage dampness for your plant.
+- Consider clustering your newly repotted Aloe, using a humidity pan, or trying one of the other beautiful strategies to encourage dampness for your plant.
 Repotted plants generally demand more humidity than usual.

-- To combat drooping after repot, do not fertilize your aloe veras for a minimum of 2 – 3 weeks.
+- To combat drooping plants after repot, do not fertilize your Aloe veras for a minimum of 2 – 3 weeks.
 Plants are stressed by repotting, and quick input of nutritional salts could be hazardous.
-Sources of stress in aggregate can typically lead to disaster.
+Sources of stress, in the aggregate, can typically lead to disaster.

-Hence, you can now take steps to keep the plant alive and thriving.
+Hence, you can now keep the plant alive and thriving.

-Go ahead and dig in that frail and drooping aloe vera and give it a brand new life.
+Go ahead and dig in that frail, drooping Aloe vera and give it a new life.